Meet the team

 Outreach Project Lead (Key Stage 2-3)

-I have worked in the Widening Participation team at the University of Sussex since 2011, and I thoroughly enjoy working on such a beautiful campus and in such a perfect location (as I am born and bred Brighton so I am, perhaps, a bit biased).
+I have worked in the Widening Participation (WP) team at the University of Sussex since 2011, and I thoroughly enjoy working at such a beautiful campus and location.

-My role in the team is focused on developing and delivering a programme of outreach for primary school students, with the understanding that supporting aspirations and raising awareness at a young age is a key tool in supporting young people to achieve their educational potential.
+My role at Sussex currently includes responsibility for our projects with primary age students, in recognition of the fact that supporting aspirations and raising awareness at a young age is a key tool in supporting young people to achieve their educational potential.

 I am responsible for managing our WP Student Ambassador programme, as well as developing and delivering a training programme to ensure our ambassadors have the skills they need to support the WP team’s activities both on and off campus.